Domino-Blockchain/domichain/docs/src/validator/get-started/setup-a-validator.md

 > **NOTE** The `airdrop` sub command does not work on mainnet, so you will have to acquire DOMI and transfer it into this keypair's account if you are setting up a mainnet validator.

-Now, use the Solana cluster to create a vote account.
+Now, use the Domichain cluster to create a vote account.

 As a reminder, all commands mentioned so far **should be done on your trusted computer** and **NOT** on a server where you intend to run your validator.
 It is especially important that the following command is done on a **trusted computer**: